Info

 - Lecture 1 (1/19): data visualization – introduction, class logistics, types of data, basics of data visualization

-Slides available here. - Lecture 2 (1/25): probability I – review of prerequisite material, and other basic concepts through problem solving
+Slides available here. - Lecture 2 (1/25): probability – review of prerequisite material, and other basic concepts through problem solving

 Slides available here.